Image courtesy: Ruben Alexander.

-- There are numerous more museums worth going by in Old Goa like The Naval Aviation Museum and Institute Menezes Braganza.
+- There are numerous more museums worth going to in Old Goa, like The Naval Aviation Museum and Institute Menezes Braganza.

 8. Panjim Restaurants

-- After a tasty dinner, head to downtown zone to get keepsakes like cashews and footwear, and appreciate a pleasant evening’s rest at one of these lodgings in Panjim.
+- After a tasty dinner, head to the downtown zone to get keepsakes like cashews and footwear, and appreciate a pleasant evening’s rest at one of the lodgings in Panjim.

 Attempt the seafood at Martin’s Corner!
-Close to Majorda is Betalbatim, in South Goa, a little town with a popular restaurant, that is called as Martin’s Corner.
-This happens to be Sachin Tendulkar’s most loved restaurant.
+Close to Majorda is Betalbatim, in South Goa, a little town with a popular restaurant, that is called Martin’s Corner.
+This happens to be Sachin Tendulkar’s most loved restaurant(need we say more?).
 Here the food is legendary.
-Prawn vindaloo, Lord crabs, ocean depths and garlic chicken that is mixed with the sauces and flavors.
-These are recently a portion of the reasons why big names, local people and sightseers run to Martin’s Corner.
+Prawn vindaloo, Lord crabs and garlic chicken that is mixed with sauces and flavors, all fire up the hunger pangs.
+These are a portion of the reasons why big names, local people and sightseers run to Martin’s Corner.

 10. Baga Beach

-Toward the start of Baga Beach is situated the St. Anthony’s bar and restaurant.
+Towards the start of Baga Beach is situated the St. Anthony’s Bar and Restaurant.
 When the sun sets, this place dazzles up incrementally.
 Picture this, tables with candle-lights and beach seats by the water with unrecorded music or karaoke exhibitions out of sight.
 Another attraction at St. Anthony’s happens to be the flavored hookah that can get more grounded and funnier with the vodka inside!

-- Just by the side to the St. Anthony happens to be the Britto’s, another eatery famed for food and administration.
+- Just by the side to the St. Anthony happens to exist the Britto’s, another eatery famed for food and administration.

 The true essence of Goa lies in these places.
-In your holiday trip to Goa, you will find that the kind of beauty that every corner of this city possesses, makes it completely different from any other places of India.
+On your holiday trip to Goa, you will find that the kind of beauty that every corner of this city possesses, makes it completely different from any other place of India.
 The true serenity and simplicity bestowed upon this place brings a sense of ease and comfort.
 This makes the place a standout.

 Thanks for visiting 10 Tips!